tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que6)
 ### What roles are supported during live streaming in TRTC?
 How do they differ from each other?
-The live streaming scenarios (`TRTCAppSceneLIVE` and `TRTCAppSceneVoiceChatRoom`) support two roles: `TRTCRoleAnchor` (anchor) and `TRTCRoleAudience` (viewer).
-An anchor can both send and receive audio/video data, but a viewer can only receive and play back others' data.
+The live streaming scenarios (`TRTCAppSceneLIVE` and `TRTCAppSceneVoiceChatRoom`) support two roles: `TRTCRoleAnchor` (anchor) and `TRTCRoleAudience` (audience).
+An anchor can both send and receive audio/video data, but audience can only receive and play back others' data.
 You can call `switchRole()` to switch roles.

 [](id:que7)
 ### What is a role in TRTC?
-The concept of roles (anchors and viewers) is applicable only in the live streaming scenarios.
-The anchor role (`TRTCRoleAnchor`), which can be assigned to 30 users at the same time, can both send and receive audio/video, and the viewer role (`TRTCRoleAudience`), which can be assigned to 100,000 users at the same time, can only receive audio/video.
+The concept of roles (anchors and audience) is applicable only in the live streaming scenarios.
+The anchor role (`TRTCRoleAnchor`), which can be assigned to 50 users at the same time, can both send and receive audio/video, and the audience role (`TRTCRoleAudience`), which can be assigned to 100,000 users at the same time, can only receive audio/video.

 [](id:que8)